robmuth/robmuth.github.io/_posts/2020-02-24-Blockchain-Minimal_Voting_Contract.md

 Minimal Voting Scheme with Solidity
 =====================================
 The most basic voting contract, which allows to vote for a number in a specified range.
 Voters can vote as often as they wish for a number between $0 &le; \text{number} &le; \text{max}$.
-Because the contract uses unsigned[^1] integers for counting, the voting eventually ends once one number reaches $2^{256}-1$ votes (integers in Solidity have 256 bits[^2], unless otherwise specified, e.g., with uint8).
+Because the contract uses unsigned[^1] integers for counting, the voting eventually ends once one number reaches $2^{256}-1$ votes (integers in Solidity have 256 bits[^2] unless otherwise specified, e.g., uint8 has 8 bits).

-The results of the voting can be read by anybody, as the votes mapping is specified public[^public in Solidity only allows external accounts/contracts to read the variable.
-Unlike in Java/C++ it does not allow to write.].
+The results of the voting can be read by anybody, as the votes mapping is specified public[^3].

 > Disclaimer: This contract does not implement any voting standard like [ERC-1202](https://github.com/xinbenlv/eip-1202/blob/master/EIP-1202.md).
 It also does not implement [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/math/SafeMath.sol), due to its own check mechanisms (the panic switch).